Five practical tips for buying the best electric guitar

 Not content with that, Vai adds a final touch by simplifying the potentiometers with just a logarithmic master (B 500K) for volume and a linear tone/matic master (A 500K) for a stunning sound that will captivate you.

 How to describe this guitar?
 It has everything to be considered one of the best in the history of the electric guitar.
-Have you got your teeth set on edge?
-Find the best prices for thomann.
+Intrigued?
+Find the best prices at thomann.